colezuber/b2b_immersion/README.md

 ### Using Git

-Git is a version-control system used to coordinate and share work among multiple team members.
-Run the command below in your terminal to clone this repo:
+Git is a version-control system used to coordinate and share work among multiple team members It comes pre-installed on Mac and Linux systems, but you will most likely need to download and install it if you are using it on Windows for the first time.
+You can download it from Git's official website [here](https://git-scm.com/download/win).
+The download should start automatically.
+Feel free to just select all the default install options during setup.

+Once you have git installed, run the command below in your terminal (Mac/Linux) or command prompt (Windows) to clone this repo:

 `git clone https://github.com/colezuber/b2b_immersion.git`